First Move Wins

 “Oh man, I need you to be my driving instructor too!”
 Max exclaimed from the backseat.
 “You bet imma drop a huge bag on a dope car someday.”

 Åke felt like Max was like so many teenagers in the megalopolis.
-Obsessed with flashy, expensive stuff and equipped with a real hole in their hands.
+Obsessed with flashy, expensive stuff, but with a deep hole in his shallow pocket.

 “The Curator takes reinvestment very seriously,” Driver said as a subtle warning.